History of Accounting

 Accounting During the Middle Ages

-If you love numbers, money, and record-keeping, you may want to consider a career in accounting.
+If you enjoyed reading this brief history and would like to learn more please let us know.
+People who love numbers, money, and record-keeping, may want to consider a career in accounting.
 Check out the Fremont College accounting program and be on your way to a successful accounting career.